spencom4tic/BattleSim/README.md

 * As a user, I want to be able to switch my pokemon if needed.
 * As a user, I want to see what my moves do.
 * As a user, I want to see the pokemon I am using and am against.

+### User Stories Phase 2
+* As a user, I want to be able to save my party if I have to leave mid battle.
+* As a user, I want to be able to load my party so I can start where I left off.